Driving Without Auto Insurance (2023)

 You’ll still face legal consequences, like license suspension and fees.
 However, many states limit how much compensation you can claim from another driver when you don’t have insurance.

-Some states, like Louisiana, completely deny you any compensation when you don’t have coverage.
+Some states, like Louisiana, completely deny you compensation when you don’t have coverage.

-Insurance companies are valuable allies when trying to prove you did not cause an accident.
-Without insurance, you’ll be on your own to submit proof and pay legal fees.
+Insurance companies are valuable allies when trying to prove you didn’t cause an accident.
+Without insurance, you must submit your own proof and pay legal fees.

-No-fault states limit how much you can sue another driver for and require you to make claims with your own insurance.
-While there are advantages and disadvantages to this system, it’s not a good situation to be in if you don’t have insurance.
+No-fault states limit how much you can sue another driver for and require you to make claims with your insurance.
+While this system has advantages and disadvantages, it’s not a good situation to be in if you don’t have insurance.

 In a no-fault state, you’ll be on your own to pay for car repairs, medical bills, and other expenses.
-Even if the other driver is responsible, you won’t be able to file a claim against them.
+Even if the other driver is responsible, you can’t file a claim against them.

-According to Forbes, except for Virginia and New Hampshire, all states require drivers to carry a minimum amount of car insurance.
+According to Forbes, all states require drivers to carry a minimum amount of car insurance except for Virginia and New Hampshire.

-Every state that requires insurance includes at least liability coverage.
+Every state that requires insurance includes at least liability coverage, so you don’t want to get caught driving without liability insurance.
 Liability auto insurance pays for damages and injuries you cause in an accident.
 It won’t help pay for your car repairs or medical bills, but it will prevent you from being sued by the other driver.

 The amount of coverage required by your state is one factor that affects how much you’ll pay for car insurance.